 Try and sleep for three days without an alarm clock.
 Wake up only when you’re fully awake.
 Record down the total number of hours you were asleep and divide it by three.
 Doing this will give you an idea of how many hours of sleep you need daily.
 Go to bed at the appropriate time to get the required amount of rest.

 Your bedroom should only be for sleeping.
 Do not work or watch TV in there.
 Keep digital and electronic devices out of the room.
 By only sleeping in your bedroom, your brain will associate it with sleeping and not other activities.

 Your bed should be soft and comfortable but provide enough support for your body.
 A comfortable bed and pillow are prerequisites for good sleep.

-Avoid using mobile devices such as your phone and laptops at least 2 hours before bedtime.
+Try not to use mobile devices such as your phone and laptop at least 2 hours before bedtime.
 The screens on these devices emit a blue light that confuses your body and makes it think it’s daytime.
 If you need to work late, try using a screen or glasses that reduce the intensity of the light emitted by these devices.

 SLEEP WITH A HEATING PAD